 This is an award-winning and famous tent with a DAC Featherlite NFL poles system which is double-hubbed so you have Y-shaped profiles on both ends, plus a brow pole.
 This makes the structure freestanding.

-This is a 3-season tent, with 1200 mm rating for the fly and 3000 mm for the floor.
-It is a bit low with the interior height of 39 inches (100 cm), but this is not a big issue for backpacking.
+This is a 3-season tent, with a 1200 mm rating for the fly and 3000 mm for the floor.
+It is a bit low with an interior height of 39 inches (100 cm), but this is not a big issue for backpacking.
 Please read more in my full review.